linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Bank Runs, Deposit Insurance, and Liquidity.md

 This paper shows that bank deposit contracts can provide allocations superior to those of exchange markets, offering an explanation of how banks subject to runs can attract deposits.
 Investors face privately observed risks which lead to a demand for liquidity.
 Traditional demand deposit contracts which provide liquidity have multiple equilibria, one of which is a bank run.
 Bank runs in the model cause real economic damage, rather than simply reflecting other problems.
 Contracts which can prevent runs are studied, and the analysis shows that there are circumstances when government provision of deposit insurance can produce superior contracts.

-# I. Introduction
+## I. Introduction

 Bank runs are a common feature of the extreme crises that have played a prominent role in monetary history.
 During a bank run, depositors rush to withdraw their deposits because they expect the bank to fail.
 In fact, the sudden withdrawals can force the bank to liquidate many of its assets at a loss and to fail.
 In a panic with many bank failures, there is a disruption of the monetary system and a reduction in production.

 Institutions in place since the Great Depression have successfully prevented bank runs in the United States since the 1930s.
-Nonetheless
+Nonetheless, current deregulation and the dire financial condition of savings and loans make bank runs and institutions to prevent them a current policy issue, as shown by recent aborted runs. $^{1}$  (Internationally, Eurodollar deposits tend to be uninsured and are therefore subject to runs, and this is true in the United States as well for deposits above the insured amount.)
+It is good that deregulation will leave banking more competitive, but we must ensure that banks will not be left vulnerable to runs.

 We are grateful for helpful comments from Milt Harris, Burt Malkiel, Mike Mussa, Art Raviv, and seminar participants at Chicago, Northwestern, Stanford, and Yale.